 The amount of your long-term disability benefit will depend on your policy.
-Benefit amounts can be equivalent to 50%-85% of your monthly income.
+Benefit amounts can be equivalent to 50%-85% of your ore-disability monthly income.
+The average policy tends to be in the 66.66% range.
 Depending on your policy, your benefit may or not be taxable.

 Long-term disability policies are complex and contain many provisions.
 Letters from the insurance company may contain terms that are ambiguous or unclear.
 A lawyer can help you to understand your insurance policy and any letters from your insurer.

 If your application for long- term disability benefits has been denied, or your benefits have been terminated, you should not hesitate to seek legal advice.
 It is always important to understand your rights and your options with respect to a denial of benefits and to know that you can pursue a court action against your insurer.